 One of the problems with this method is that, as the children get older, they notice that the artwork isn’t always as breathtaking and the stories aren’t as sophisticated as modern comics.
 The coloring and presentation of modern comics is always superior to that of older comics because of the changes in printing technology.
 However, some of these older comics books are the equal of newer comics in story line and artwork.
 This is why collectors pay good money for them today!

 As my children got older, we would talk about comic books as well as TV shows and movies.
 I would explain that some of the people who write them have different mores than our family.
 It’s amazing how parents of all stripes agree with that statement.
 I have spoken with both Christian conservatives and liberal secularists who would both tell me that they were concerned with the impact of our culture on their children.
-I remember a Democrat who called herself an “apathist” who, upon learning that Stephen Bochco was creating another TV show that would “push the envelope” of what was acceptable on TV said to me, “He can push it without me.”
+I remember a Democrat who called herself an “apathist” (she didn’t care if there was a God or not) who, upon learning that Stephen Bochco was creating another TV show that would “push the envelope” of what was acceptable on TV said to me, “He can push it without me.”

 I explained to my children that they were, at times, reading an unconscious (or in some cases conscious) desire to undermine the morals that we’ve attempted to instill in them.
 It might surprise you at what age a child can understand and appreciate this, especially if you can explain why you believe that your family’s morals are better than the surrounding culture.